indimail/indimail-mta/README.md

 ### Build courier-imap

 Optional.
-Required only if you want IMAP, POP3 to retrieve your mails
+Required only if you want IMAP, POP3 to retreive your mails

 ```
 $ cd /usr/local/src/indimail-virtualdomans/courier-imap-x